jungr-ait/snippets/qt-creator.md

 ```

-### .astyle file
+### .astylerc file

-the a style file can be stored per project or in the home directory.
+the a style file can be stored per project or in the home directory .
 ```
 # .astylerc for vslamfw project and QtCreator 4.1
 # I prefer: --style=stroustrup